Public Hunting Information

 Big Hill Pond State Park (McNairy Co.)
 Huntable Lands

 The portion that is south of the railroad track is open to hunting during the statewide seasons.
 Wild hog may be taken during deer season by licensed deer hunters.
-Same as statewide, except for deer.
-See Unit CWD.
+Same as statewide.
+Deer seasons follow Unit CWD dates and bag limits, including August G/M/A Hunt.
+See Deer Regulations.

 Big South Fork National River and Recreation Area